JJH: How it rolls in the boys’ club (excerpt)

 She ran a hand across the desk as she surveyed the blank walls.
 “Volleyball.”

-“Oh, didn’t know they gave scholarships for that.
+“Oh, I didn’t know they gave scholarships for that.
 I bet that was fun.”

 She fixed him with a hard look and gave him a full but steely smile.
-Her voice sounded a bit over-controlled, “Absolutely, and I got to do my favorite activity—hit balls.”
+Her voice sounded slightly over-controlled, “Absolutely, and I got to do my favorite activity—hitting balls.”

 * * *